electronicarts/gigi/readme/Overview.md

 We also feel it's important not to add foreign abstractions to the code generated.
 We believe "Nobody wants your abstraction".
 When writing code generation in Gigi, we ask ourselves "how would a human write this, on this platform, in this language?" and have it generate code that does it the same way.
 This is fully true when writing towards an engine, which already has an abstraction for resource lifetime management etc, but when writing towards a raw API, we've found that ***light weight*** abstraction helps make more readable, and maintainable code.

-The generated code shouldn't just be readable generated code, it should be written maintainably too, just as if it actually was written by a human.
+The generated code shouldn't just be readable generated code, it should be maintainable too, just as if it actually was written by a human.

 Here is a snippet of C++ / DX12 code generated for the **Techniques/UnitTests/Compute/boxblur.gg** technique: